elneilios/cu-fcchat-docker/RENDER_DEPLOYMENT.md

 ### Database Connection Issues

 If you see "SQL ERROR" or connection errors:
-- Verify all environment variables are set correctly
+- Verify all environment variables are set correctly in Render
-- Check that DB_HOST uses the **internal hostname** (e.g., `dpg-xxx-a`)
+- Check that DB_HOST uses the correct **external/public hostname**
-- Ensure the database import completed successfully
+- Ensure your MySQL provider allows connections from Render's IP addresses
+- For PlanetScale: Make sure SSL/TLS is properly configured
 - Check the Render logs for specific error messages

 ### Git LFS Issues